 where the day is not a Special Day, the Day Profile specified by the active Season Profile and Week Profile.

-A Day Profile shall contain up to one contiguous time period during which the Supply may be Disabled due to the Meter Balance(4.6.5.11) and, where Emergency Credit is activated, the Emergency Credit Balance(4.6.5.8)falling below the Disablement Threshold(4.6.4.12) when GSME is operating in Prepayment Mode.
+A Day Profile shall contain up to one contiguous time period during which the Supply may be Disabled due to the Meter Balance(4.6.5.11) being below, or falling below the Disablement Threshold(4.6.4.12) and if Emergency Credit is activated, the Emergency Credit Balance(4.6.5.8) being, or falling to, zero when GSME is operating in Prepayment Mode.

 The Switching Table shall support three Season Profiles and two Week Profiles.
 Each Week Profile shall support two Day Profiles.